arnirichard/visual_neural_networks/README.md

 The two networks have identical random weights at the start.
 Minibatch size can be adjusted.

 Each epoch is one pass of training with a single minibatch.

+Training is performed on 90% of the data, and test is performed on the remaining 10%

 Users can see the prediction for every image and include it in the training batch.